paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-022-national-drug-control-policy.md

   (A) the number of methamphetamine manufacturing facilities discovered through HIDTA-funded initiatives in the previous fiscal year;

-  (B) the amounts of methamphetamine or listed chemicals (as that term is defined in [section 802(33) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section802/33&num=0&edition=prelim) 11 So in original.
-There probably should be a closing parenthesis. seized by HIDTA-funded initiatives in the area during the previous year; and
+  (B) the amounts of methamphetamine or listed chemicals (as that term is defined in [section 802(33) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section802/33&num=0&edition=prelim)) seized by HIDTA-funded initiatives in the area during the previous year; and

   (C) law enforcement intelligence and predictive data from the Drug Enforcement Administration showing patterns and trends in abuse, trafficking, and transportation in methamphetamine and listed chemicals.